 Who is eligible for OAS?

-Unlike the Canada Pension Plan, neither you nor your employer pays into it, and it’s unrelated to your work history.
-Rather, taxpayers fund it.
+Unlike the Canada Pension Plan, neither you nor your employer pays into OAS directly, and it’s unrelated to your work history.
+Instead, the program is funded from general tax revenues.
 In order to be entitled to collect OAS, if living in Canada, you must be a Canadian citizen or legal resident when your OAS application is approved and have lived in Canada for at least 10 years after turning 18.

 How OAS clawback is calculated